Site icon The Dirt Doctors

 What are the Types of Cedar Trees?

-Cedars are often thought of as tropical trees because they’re associated with dry countries like Lebanon, but as coniferous trees, they can actually survive colder climates.
+Cedars are often thought of as tropical trees because they’re associated with dry countries like Lebanon, but as coniferous trees, they can survive colder climates.
 North American cedars don’t have the same taxonomic properties as true cedars but are included in them nonetheless.
 These cedars include Alaskan yellow cedar, which grows in Canada and Alaska, Port Orford cedar, which grows in areas of California and Oregon, as well as incense cedar, often used to make pencils and furniture.

 What is the History of Cedar Trees?